-You may also have experienced an issue where your Chromebook will start up just fine, and then show the error, and then shut down, restart, and repeat the cycle in an endless loop.
-The automatic shutdown is also a popular issue often tied to the “Chrome didn’t shut down correctly” error.
+You may also have experienced an issue where your laptop will start up just fine, and then show the error, and then shut down, restart, and repeat the cycle in an endless loop.

 There’s a multitude of related issues that caused the error to be thrown.
 You’ll be greeted by the message when you start up Chrome OS on your Chromebook.

-You get the “didn’t shut down correctly” error because of your bookmarks, or syncing issues between your Google Account on your Chromebook and your account on another device, or maybe even Google’s servers.
+You get the error because of your bookmarks or syncing issues between your Google Account on your laptop and your account on another device, or maybe even Google’s servers.

-But if you’re getting the error, chances are you have bookmarks, and probably a lot of them.
-This is the most common occurrence that causes the error be presented.
+But if you’re getting the error, chances are you have bookmarks (and probably a lot of them).
+This is the most common occurrence that causes your laptop to throw the error.

 Typically, when you connect your Chromebook to your account, your bookmarks, apps, and account settings are synced to your laptop via Google’s servers (cloud services).
 You can have this process performed automatically by the Settings tab in the menu.
 If you don’t know how to do this, you can refer to this guide on syncing your Google Account.

 Let’s start with the easy-to-do procedures first.